 Get direct access to new events, bookmarks and shortcuts.
-By pressing the navigation key upwards in standby mode the user can easily access the activity menu and handle missed calls, new text and picture messages, task reminders, shortcuts and get quick access to favourite Internet bookmarks.
+By using the activity menu (centre button beneath the screen) the user can easily handle missed calls, new text and picture messages, task reminders, shortcuts and get quick access to favourite Internet bookmarks.
 It is also possible to get a direct overview of applications that are running in the background, for example the media player or the FM radio.